cybercongress/cybercongress/delivery/project-management.md

 ## Docs decorating

 All documentation about repo you should keep at `/docs` folder.
-Automatic script will collect all docs in knowledge and deploy them to https://cybersearch.io/ .
+Automatic script will collect all docs in knowledge and deploy them to https://wiki.cybercongress.ai/ .
 For now there are few requirements to keep docs:

 - store you docs in `/docs` folder in your repo;
 - if you want to publish them at knowledge commit all docs changes in `master`;
-- add `about $repo_name$.md` to your docs;
+- add overview `$repo_name$.md` to your docs;
-- keep doc naming same with `h1` of document;
->f.e. `bitcoin-pump-development.md` this doc should starts with `# Bitcoin Pump Development`.
-No more no less.
-- keep your documentation in actual state.
+- edit table of content at your `$repo_name$.yml` file at the root of yout repo.

 ## Templates